Edu590/Edu590/README.md

 ### Greetings random voyager! 👋

-Welcome to my programming experiences personal space!
+Welcome to my personal projects space!

 #### Here's a bit about me: